§48E Qualified Facilities

 This approach is designed to substantially reduce diagnostic wait times, support whole-body health analysis, lower costs and enable longitudinal insight into recovery and resilience.

-The image above illustrates a campus configuration, within a designated Digital Container Port.
+The image above illustrates the modularity of a campus configuration, within a designated Digital Container Port.
 The ScanPort™ image titled Innovative Solutions represents the ScanPod™ located at the top of the diamond shape above.
 The diamond configuration includes seven ScanPods, one for each digital modality.
 It also illustrates spaces for a wide range of activities housed in various GreenBox™ Intermodal Container Pod configurations.

-The ScanPort-OKCMetro™ campus is designed to take shape as an advanced form of container port, creating a multi-use facility the core building blocks of which are ISO certified containers which generate their own electricity and are self-powered ai "edge" nodes designed to advance international trade.
+ScanPort-OKCMetro™ campus is designed to take shape as an advanced form of container port, creating a multi-use facility the core building blocks of which are ISO certified containers which generate their own electricity and are self-powered ai "edge" nodes designed to advance international trade.

 These unique Pod modules may be configured into a variety of facility shapes and sizes, supporting rapid deployment for civic, specialty, industrial and emergency applications.